Kae Sun: Career

-2013 - 2015: Afriyie
+2013–2015: Afriyie

 Kae Sun's second LP Afriyie was released in May 2013 and was co-produced by Kae Sun and production duo Science!
 (Joshua Sadlier-Brown and Marc Koecher).
 The record received favourable reviews from publications like exclaim and Afropunk.
-An MTV Iggy profile of the record said, " With Afriyie, Kae Sun has managed to emerge as one of the most promising singer-songwriters in the international scene."
+An MTV Iggy profile of the record said, "With Afriyie, Kae Sun has managed to emerge as one of the most promising singer-songwriters in the international scene."
 The tour for Afriyie included a set at the inaugural CBC music festival, support for the Toronto stop of Janelle Monáe's Electric Lady Tour and solo engagements in Germany.

 The song "Heart Healing Pulse" from Afriyie was included in the Strumbo Hundo 2013, television personality George Stroumboulopoulos's list of the top songs of that year.
 The Roots affiliated site OkayAfrica also lauded Afriyie as one of the best releases of 2013.

-In April 2014, Kae Sun made his U.S debut at the Apollo Theatre in Harlem, as part of the theatre's Africa Now Festival.
+In April 2014, Kae Sun made his US debut at the Apollo Theatre in Harlem, as part of the theatre's Africa Now Festival.